The Tax Preparer’s Guide to Continuing Education Credits

 By completing your Enrolled Agent CPE (Continuing Professional Education), you maintain your status and unlimited representation rights, allowing you to provide a broader range of services to your clients.
 Prioritizing your Enrolled Agent CPEs helps you stay informed and effective in your role, benefiting your clients and career.

-As an Annual Filing Season Program Participant
+As an Annual Filing Season Program participant

-As a PTIN Holder
+As a PTIN holder

 You can retain your status as a PTIN holder without continuing tax preparer education.
 However, you’ll lose your ability to represent your clients before the IRS.
 Without CE through the IRS Annual Filing Season Program, you’ll only be eligible to file tax returns for your clients.